Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Appendix E : On parallel computation with RMPS : Matrix Completion Problem with SCAD penalty

-Unlike the functions considered in the previous simulations studies, it should be noted that the evaluation of SCAD penalty based on the singular values of the matrix is more computationally intensive.
-Therefore, the buffer time required of initialization and result collection part (see Section \ref{sec_discussion}) while using parallel threading is comparatively less in this case compared to the time required to perform the operations at each iteration.
-Thus, in this case using parallel computing is beneficial.
+Unlike the objective functions considered in the performance evaluation studies in the main paper, the evaluation of SCAD penalty based on the singular values of the matrix is very computationally intense.
+Thus, unlike previous cases, here using parallel computing is noted to be beneficial.
 It should be noted that this is a 1877 dimensional problem and therefore up to 3754 parallel threads can be used while solving it using RMPS algorithm.
 We use 4 parallel threads to derive the complete image given in Figure \ref{fig:SCAD_FINAL_POINT_900}.
-For comparison of computation time required by single threading and parallel threading with 4 threads, the required computation times for first 50, 100 and 200 iterations have been provided for either cases in Table \ref{parallel}.
-We note more than 3 folds improvement in time for using parallel threading (with 4 threads) instead of single threading.
+For comparison of computation time required by single threading and parallel threading with 4 threads, the required computation times for first 50, 100 and 200 iterations are provided for all cases in Table \ref{parallel}.
+We get more than 3 folds improvement in computation time using parallel threading (with 4 threads) instead of single threading.